hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 ### Instance Store Volumes

-Let's start with what Instance storage is.
-This is the disk that is physically attached to virtualization host.
 This is the closest (lowest latency) storage available to your instance (other than RAM).
 By Comparison EBS storage is storage on a remote network connected SAN or NAS and may be competing for I/O with thousands of other instances.